nixworks/public/news/2013/09/8/README.md

 ##### Mohammad Bagher Ghalibaf
 ### [Mohammad Bagher Ghalibaf is reelected for a third term as Mayor of Tehran. ](/news/2013/09/8/mohammad-bagher-ghalibaf-is-reelected-for-a-third-term-as-mayor-of-tehran.md)
-_Context: reelected, Mohammad Bagher Ghalibaf, Mayor of Tehran_
+_Context: Mohammad Bagher Ghalibaf, reelected, Mayor of Tehran_

 ##### President
 ### [The President of Pakistan, Asif Ali Zardari has a farewell ceremony after the completion of his five year term.
 He will be replaced by Mamnoon Hussain. ](/news/2013/09/8/the-president-of-pakistan-asif-ali-zardari-has-a-farewell-ceremony-after-the-completion-of-his-five-year-term-he-will-be-replaced-by-mamno.md)
-_Context: Asif Ali Zardari, Mamnoon Hussain, president_
+_Context: Mamnoon Hussain, president, Asif Ali Zardari_

 ## [Previous Day...](/news/2013/09/7/index.md)